Night time binge can fade by eating breakfast

 You wake up a little groggy from your binge last night.
 But happily, you wake up with no desire to eat.
 You feel free and powerful because food isn't appealing.
 You don't have to struggle to resist eating or eating too much.
 You don't have to feel guilt or shame as you begin a binge.
 You don't have to stand in front of the open refrigerator wondering what is "safe" for you to eat.
 You don't have to eat at all.

-This is the lure, the set up for a binge day.
+This is the lure, a breakfast habit that sets you up for a night time binge.

 Your thinking goes, "if you don't eat now then you can eat just a little later on and not take in many calories.
 It's easy.
 How fast unwanted weight will fall off.
 How quickly the clothes you want to wear will fit and look good on you."

 The joy of lingering in this feeling and with these thoughts is sweet.
+You don't eat, and you don't want to.
 But to linger here is to take the bait your eating disorder offers.
-You are setting yourself up for a binge.
+You are setting yourself up for a nightly binge.

 As the hours pass you feel a desire for food.
 You're worried about what you will eat and how much.
 But your self talk reassures you by saying, if you eat too much you'll be okay.
 You have extra calories to spend since you didn't eat this morning.
 A binge won't be terrible.
 You've allowed for it.